NetScaler® ingress controller

 For detailed information on routes, see the OpenShift documentation.

-You can use NetScaler for load balancing OpenShift control plane (master nodes).
-NetScaler provides a solution to automate the configuration of NetScaler using Terraform instead of manually configuring the NetScaler.
-For more information, see NetScaler as a load balancer for the OpenShift control plane.
+You can use NetScaler to load-balance the OpenShift control plane (master nodes).
+NetScaler provides Terraform-based automation for configuring NetScaler.
+See NetScaler as a load balancer for the OpenShift control plane.

-NetScaler is configured according to the weights provided in the routes definition and traffic is distributed among the service pods based on those weights.
+OpenShift alternate backends are supported by NetScaler Ingress Controller.
+The NetScaler is configured according to weights in the route definition and traffic is distributed among service pods based on those weights.

 kind: Route